 Following Franz Kafka in Prague: the places he lived and worked

 Franz Kafka is one of the most influential writers of the 20th century.
-The prolific writer from Prague left his mark in world literature even though he died almost unknown.
-In his short lifespan (he died at the age of 40), Kafka wrote novels and short stories that had a massive impact on the literary world.
-There is even a term, Kafkaesque, that describes situations like the ones in his books (bureaucratic nightmares, senseless world, etc.).
+The prolific writer from Prague left his mark on world literature even though he died almost unknown.
+In his short lifespan (he died at 40), Kafka wrote novels and short stories that had a massive impact on the literary world.
+There is even a term, Kafkaesque, that describes situations like those in his books (bureaucratic nightmares, a senseless world, etc.).

-Franz Kafka was born in Prague on the 3rd of July 1883, and he spent the biggest part of his life in the city.
-Of course, he traveled a bit, but one could easily say that he had a love and hate relationship with Prague.
-The continuous battle against his father (a figure that often returns in his writings) and his hated working life is omnipresent motifs throughout his oeuvre.
+Franz Kafka was born in Prague on July 3, 1883, and spent the majority of his life in the city.
+Of course, he traveled a bit, but one could easily say that he had a love-hate relationship with Prague.
+The continuous battle against his father (a figure that often returns in his writings) and his hated working life are omnipresent motifs throughout his oeuvre.

-I started reading Kafka as a teenager, and I kept returning to his books as time went by.
-In my pantheon, Franz Kafka has a prominent place together with writers like Camus and Orwell.
+I began reading Kafka as a teenager and kept returning to his books over time.
+In my pantheon, Franz Kafka holds a prominent place alongside writers like Camus and Orwell.
 His books became a filter through which I constantly saw and explained the world.

 A couple of months ago, I visited Prague for the third time.
-On my first visit, I only had time to see one of the statues dedicated to him, see the house he was born in, and visit the Kafka Museum.
+On my first visit, I had only time to see one of the statues dedicated to him, visit the house where he was born, and explore the Kafka Museum.
 But, on my third visit, I decided to compose a proper tribute to Franz Kafka.
-So, I tried to visit all the places he lived in Prague, the buildings where he worked, and the spots where the city was showing respect to him.
+So, I tried to visit all the places he lived in Prague, the buildings where he worked, and the spots where the city honored him.
 And, of course, I revisited the Kafka Museum.

 The result was this extensive guide about Franz Kafka’s Prague.
-Instead of filling this post with just photos of buildings, I thought of adding a couple of Prague images.
+Instead of filling this post with just photos of buildings, I thought it would be a good idea to add a couple of Prague images.
 This is because I believe that you should see the buildings that Kafka inhabited and the city where he spent almost his entire life.

-*Some links are affiliate links: if you buy something through them, I might earn a small commission at no additional cost to you.
+*Some links on this page are affiliate links: if you make a purchase through them, I may earn a small commission at no additional cost to you.

 Franz Kafka in Prague